andres-erbsen/dename-writeup/dename.md

 this computation charge for registration.
 This provides some incentive for good nodes to invest computational power into NameCoin, but there is no inherent reason why this would result in the good nodes being computationally more powerful than the bad nodes.
+Either way, this competitive use of resources results in high operating costs[@BitcoinElectricity].

 **Cross-certification** systems such as Crypto-Book[@CryptoBook] and Keybase's account ownership proofs do not even aim to provide better